decred/politeiagui/docs/e2e.md

 #### `api.js`:

 Contains all repliers for the plugin api calls.
-Each replier will accept two
-parameters: `test data` and `request body`.
-Both are objects and describe respectively test configuration parameters, which can be used to configure the response to match test pre-conditions, and request data sent to the API.
+Each replier will accept one object with two parameters: `testParams` and `requestParams`.
+Both describe respectively test configuration parameters, which can be used to configure the response to match test pre-conditions, and request data sent to the API.